Britain Plans a Memorial for Grenfell, a Tragedy That's Far From Over

 There’s an overwhelming sense from locals that they aren’t being sufficiently represented or listened to at the public inquiry.
 Take all that together and it’s no wonder why the Grenfell Tower disaster remains unhealed.
 Even before the fire, the neighborhood’s situation was paradoxical: London’s poorest ward, located within the city’s wealthiest borough, housing many people who believed that local officials saw them only as an inconvenience.
 That belief was only confirmed by the distant, unaccountable handling of the aftermath.

 Much of the public agrees with them.
-Last month at the Brit Awards, Britain’s main music award ceremony, hip hop artist Stormy made headlines by using a performance to ask, “Theresa May, where’s the money for Grenfell?”
+Last month at the Brit Awards, Britain’s main music award ceremony, hip hop artist Stormzy made headlines by using a performance to ask, “Theresa May, where’s the money for Grenfell?”
 A subsequent petition demanding more involvement for residents in the public inquiry has so far gathered 155,000 signatures.

 Into this chaotic, embittered situation walks the proposal to preserve the Grenfell Tower site as a memorial.
 It might ultimately turn out well as a plan.
 If residents genuinely get to pilot the process, this memorial could be a fitting tribute and site of remembrance for the fire’s victims.
 Right now, it nonetheless feels like a monument for a tragedy that’s still far from over.